rdinch/MathResourceStudio-Help/docs/tutorials/add-a-section-with-two-manual-columns.md

 2\.
 Select a side (left, right, top, or bottom) to change the value for that side.

 3\.
 Type a new value in the input field or use the up and down arrows to increase or decrease the value.
 Valid range: 0 to 100.

+**Add a Border**

+To show a border around an object, click the Border option in the options panel.
+Then, check the boxes for the sides you want to see the border on.
+Uncheck the boxes for the sides you don't want a border on.

+Change the color

+1\.
+In the options panel, find and select "Color."

+2\.
+Click the three dots (ellipsis) in the color box to open the color picker.

+3\.
+Choose the color you like.

+4\.
+Click "OK" to save your choice and apply the new color.

+Change the line width

+1\.
+Click on "Width" in the options panel.

+2\.
+Type a number between 0 and 10, or use the up/down arrows to adjust the width of the line.

+Round the corners

+Click in the check box for "Rounded" in the options panel.
+Uncheck the box to set the border back to square corners